 When we arrived at the Hole-in-the-Wall Information Center, we only found the place sunny and beautiful.
 The bathrooms were locked, and the bear-proof receptacles were not, but they weren’t overflowing.
 We drove to the trailhead located at the end of the road past Hole-in-the-Wall Information Center and began the hike.

 I was glad it was close to midday already.
 The temperature was in the low 40’s and the high sun provided a welcoming warmth.

 A desert view isn’t complete without a landscape of mesas.

 In the beginning, we found them sporadically.
-After about a half mile into the hike, there were big piles of animal poop everywhere along the rocky trail: some fresh and some old and dry.
+After about a half-mile into the hike, there were big piles of animal poop everywhere along the rocky trail: some fresh and some old and dry.
 Neither of us had seen these before and we hoped they were left behind by bighorn sheep because we’d love to see them up close.
 I saw one pretty up close while hiking in Utah two years ago.
-They are such a magnificent animal.
+They are such magnificent animals.

 Shortly after, we came to a metal fence.
 The trail continued on the other side of the fence, so we opened the gate, locked it behind us then continued.

 The trail was well maintained overall but I was thankful for the second set of eyes to look out for the trail signs.
 Those brown metal signs blended in the desert landscape so well.